 Chillin’ on the lower Kennebec River on our self-guided float trip

 Wander out whenever you feel like it, because you’ve got no plans…

 Want to throw your party with us?

-Check out our website to explore cabin and rafting options at both our Forks Resort Center (Kennebec and Dead Rivers) and Katahdin Adventure Basecamp (Penobscot River).
+Visit our Bachelor and Bachelorette Parties page to explore cabin and rafting options at both our Forks Resort Center (Kennebec and Dead Rivers) and Katahdin Adventure Basecamp (Penobscot River).
 Rates for cabins and the campground are online– you can even book online too.
 Give us a call at (207) 663-4466 to go over options and let us help you plan the best party for your bachelor!

 Looking for more ideas for your Maine bachelor party?

 Hiking, fishing, whitewater rafting, or simply relaxing by the river in your cabin are some of the many options up here.
 Give us a call and chat with one of our reservationists to get some ideas, or check out what these bachelor parties are saying about their time at Northern Outdoors.